Citrus leprosis disease: Agricultural importance

 CiLV produces localized symptoms in leaves, stems, and fruits.
 In leaves, characteristic lesions are often circular (from 5 to 12 mm in diameter), chlorotic or necrotic, colored light yellow to dark brown.
 In older lesions, a darker central point can also be observed.
 In young stems, lesions are small, chlorotic and shallow; with time they become darker brown or reddish and prominent.
 In old stems lesions can join together and appearing larger.
 In fruits, dark and depressed lesions are found in large numbers and affecting only the external part.
 Commercial losses result from undesirable appearance and fruits falling.
 Some differences in symptoms produced by CiLV-C and CiLV-N have been reported; in leaves and fruits, lesions caused by the nuclear type are smaller and more numerous than those caused by the cytoplasmic type.
 Lesions caused by CiLV-C shows additional halos, making them look larger.

 This disease is considered an important problem in citriculture in countries where it has been established, and is considered the major viral disease in citrus in Brazil.
 Damage by leprosis in plants and in orange production has caused an annual cost of approximately US$90 million for miticides to control the disease, this represents about 40% of fertilizer and pesticide expenses and about 16% of the total costs of a grove.
 Because of its widespread occurrence and potential for high damage, the disease can cause 100% yield losses, depending on the susceptibility of the citrus variety, isolate and control of the vector.
 Because CL is considered a quarantine disease, international marketing is restricted to those regions where the disease is not reported.

 CiLV-C was long considered restricted to the genus Citrus, where species exhibit different grades of susceptibility, with sweet oranges (Citrus sinensis (L.) Osbeck) being highly susceptible, mandarins (C. reticulata Blanco) and grapefruits (C. paradisi Macfad.) moderately susceptible, and lemons (C. limon (L.) Osbeck) practically immune.
 Nevertheless, CiLV-C was also found naturally infecting non-Citrus species as Swinglea glutinosa Merr., used as hedgerows around citrus orchards in Villavicencio, Colombia, and Commelina benghalensis L., a weed present in citrus orchards in Brazil.
-Mechanical transmission experiments have showed that CiLV-C could be transmitted to other species, causing localized lesions, and it also can be mite transmitted to a quite wide range of experimental plant species.
+Mechanical transmission experiments have shown that CiLV-C could be transmitted to other species, causing localized lesions, and it also can be mite transmitted to a quite wide range of experimental plant species.
 B. phoenicis transmission to the common bean was also demonstrated and this species has been proposed as an experimental indicator.